Romance Philology

 ›The Germans‹ and their European neighbours.
 The ›Self‹ and the ›Other‹.
 To this subject I have devoted my attention since my academic beginnings.
 It drove my interest in History and European philologies, be they Romance, Germanic, Slavic or Finno-Ugric.

 Fascinated by Italian, I studied Romance Philology at the Universities of Münster (Germany), Perugia and Bologna (Italy).
-Additionally, I studied Romanian philology at the Universities of Bucharest and and Cluj-Napoca (Romania), and Portuguese at the University of Faro (Portugal).
+Additionally, I studied Romanian philology at the Universities of Bucharest and Cluj-Napoca (Romania), and Portuguese at the University of Faro (Portugal).

 I also have a basic knowledge of minor Romance languages, such as Rhaeto-Romance and Ladin, spoken, respectively, in the Grisons (Switzerland) and the Dolomites (Italy).
 Linguistic and cultural interests going beyond the Romance area led me to study Dutch, Hungarian, Russian, Croatian, and Slovene.